hanzala211/mini-git/Readme.md

 ## The `mini-git` Command

 Everything starts with the `mini-git` command.
 It's built using Cobra, so it follows a similar structure to Git with subcommands.
-Right now we have `init`, `add`, and `commit`.
+Right now I have `init`, `add`, `commit`, `branch`, and `checkout`.

-## What We've Built So Far
+## What I've Built So Far

 ### Repository Management

 When you run `mini-git init`, it sets up a `.minigit` folder in your project.
-Inside, we create:
+Inside, I create:

-- An `objects` directory where we store all your files (compressed and hashed)
+- An `objects` directory where I store all your files (compressed and hashed)
-- An `index.json` file that acts as our staging area
+- An `index.json` file that acts as my staging area
 - Basic branch references with a `HEAD` file pointing to `master`

-### How We Store Files
+### How I Store Files

 Files get turned into blob objects using SHA1 hashing, then compressed with zlib before being saved.
-We store them in a two-level directory structure (`objects/XX/YYYY...`) just like Git does.
-This means if you add the same file twice, we only store it once - the hash tells us it's already there.
+I store them in a two-level directory structure (`objects/XX/YYYY...`) just like Git does.
+This means if you add the same file twice, I only store it once - the hash tells me it's already there.

 ### Staging Files